prose-im/prose-pod-server/plugins/community/mod_block_registrations/README.md

-  block_registrations_users      *See source code*   A list of reserved usernames block_registrations_matching   `{ }`               A list of [Lua patterns](http://www.lua.org/manual/5.1/manual.html#5.4.1) matching reserved usernames (slower than block_registrations_users) block_registrations_require    `nil`               A pattern that registered user accounts MUST match to be allowed
+  block_registrations_users      *See source code*   A list of reserved usernames block_registrations_matching   `{ }`               A list of [Lua patterns](http://www.lua.org/manual/5.1/manual.html#5.4.1) matching reserved usernames (slower than block_registrations_users) block_registrations_require    `nil`               A pattern that registered user accounts MUST match to be allowed block_registrations_confusable `true`              Block usernames that look similar to the reserved usernames (requires Prosody be built with ICU)

 Some examples: